-- 4.22 Residential development schemes can be divided into two categories: major schemes and minor schemes.
-Major schemes are those which comprise 10 or more residential units, whilst minor schemes comprise 9 or less. - 4.23 In Rochford District, minor schemes often occur within existing residential areas such as conversions, infills and intensification whereas major schemes often occur on brownfield and greenfield sites that have been specifically allocated for residential development in the local development plan.
+- 4.26 Residential development schemes can be divided into two categories: major schemes and minor schemes.
+Major schemes are those which comprise 10 or more residential units, whilst minor schemes comprise 9 or less. - 4.27 In Rochford District, minor schemes often occur within existing residential areas such as conversions, infills and intensification whereas major schemes often occur on brownfield and greenfield sites that have been specifically allocated for residential development in the local development plan.

-Table 8 - Minor and Major Schemes Dwelling Completions April 2015 - March 2018 (net)
+Table 9 - Minor and Major Schemes Dwelling Completions April 2016 - March2019 (net)

-Minor Schemes (<9 dwellings) Major Schemes (10+ dwellings) Dwelling completions, April 2015 - March 2018 (net) 147 427
+Minor Schemes (<9 dwellings) Major Schemes (10+ dwellings) Dwelling completions, April 2016 - March 2019 (net) 199 636 than individual minor schemes.

-- 4.24 Table 8 above illustrates how major schemes make up most of the homes being delivered.
-Delays to these coming forward has a greater impact on overall delivery than individual minor schemes.
 This has had implications for the local housing market, including driving-up house prices and reducing affordability, which is now reflected in the market uplift that needs to be applied in the District as part of the Government's standard method for calculating housing need.
 The standard method, introduced in paragraph 60 of the NPPF in 2018, is referred to in national policy as being the minimum annual local housing need figure and is applicable from 2018 onwards.
-When calculated, the housing requirement for the District for 2019-20 will be around 380, slightly higher than objectively assessed needs determined by the South Essex Strategic Housing Market Assessment (SHMA). - 4.25 Regarding site sizes, it is considered that few conclusions can be drawn.
-There appears to be a good mix of sites being brought forward that are suitable for different types of housebuilder.